 Dr Mark Elliott – OA Datasets Scoping Project based at University of Warwick.
 An interview-based scoping review of the opportunities and barriers of data sharing within OA.
-A project report has been completed and a paper for publication is in pre-print.
+A project report has been completed and a paper now published in Osteoarthritis and Cartilage Open.

 Prof Nidhi Sofat – Developing tools for Patient Stratification in OA based at St George’s University of London.
-A systematic review and meta-analysis of the risk factors for pain and functional impairment for people with knee and hip OA as a published paper.
+A systematic review and meta-analysis of the risk factors for pain and functional impairment for people with knee and hip OA as a published paper in the BMJ Open.

-Prof Richard Jones – The role of technology and lifestyle interventions in osteoarthritis based at the University of Salford.
+Prof Richard Jones and Dr David Hamilton – The role of technology and lifestyle interventions in osteoarthritis based at the University of Salford.
 This report will contain OA specific lifestyle interventions as well as healthy individual interventions (but studied for potential effect in OA) and papers will be targeted to separate journals for specific impact.

 Prof Debbie Mason and Prof Alison McGregor – Systematic review to define the higher level evidence in osteoarthritis research that can be used to develop an impact toolkit based at Cardiff University and Imperial College London.
 Two study papers are underway from this project on the communication of higher level evidence in OA and the impact of this in OA research with the development of an impact toolkit to quality score OA studies.

 Prof Cathy Holt and Dr David Williams – Development of standard protocols for In-vivo imaging based at Cardiff University.
 Bi-plane X-ray protocols with pipelines and model-based image registrations are now in place at Cardiff University.
 This is producing pilot data that will generate information for funding proposals to advance OA imaging and biomechanics research.